faraz525/eCommerceFruit/APIDOC.md

 **Returned Data Format**: JSON

-**Description:** This endpoint returns all the data from the database and sends it to the front end.
+**Description:** This endpoint returns all the data for products and reuturns the information to the front end with information on who is selling, name of the product, and more.
+If there is a search query, the type and search response can be sent in to which coresponding objects will appear.

 **Example Request:** /shopping/shop